furti/evalquiz/src/riddles/badmoney/description.md

 **Your task is, to find the sack with the gold.**

 Captain Ironbeard is no fiend.
 You will get a scale.
-You can take the coins out of the sacks and weight them, either one by one or more of them together.
+You can weight one or more sacks and you can take coins out of the sacks and weight them, too.
 The sack you choose does not need to contain all one hundred coins, but any missing coins is your personal loss.

 **Good luck!**